re-nft/_v1_.front/README.md

 25. Can you make it mobile / non-crypto friendly?
 26. (Optional) If GAN faces are in mainnet, add them to backlog for future batch mint
 27. When clicking on a picture, open the IPFS picture
+28. Add another tab to remove the lent out NFTs from the platform

 Most important for Friday (30/10/2020):
 ...